Agents of Empire: Knights, Corsairs, Jesuits, and Spies in the Sixteenth-Century Mediterranean World by Noel Malcolm

 Now, I’m just going to say it, I really enjoyed this book.
 I don’t normally take an interest in stories that fall into the twenty-minutes-into-the-future category but honestly, that’s a mistake on my part.
 With the exception of some especially magical nanobot healing, Evans created a setting that feels real and not too far away from the present.

 In the acknowledgments, Evans says that this is a book mainly about trauma, and we are presented with a lot of characters who are all dealing with trauma in different ways.
 What I think he did so masterfully, was craft a future America that could feel real and relatable, no doubt thanks to his experience as a war correspondent in the Middle East.
-We tend to otherize the people who are victimized by western bombing campaigns in the Middle East.
 Evans does a phenomenal job portraying scenes we expect to see on the news overseas as taking place on a continent more familiar to us.
 The book challenges us to otherize the characters but we can’t help but empathize with them.

 I think this is a really great book.
 Robert Evans did a fantastic job of envisioning a future where all the bad things that we don’t like to imagine happening here actually could.
 Easily 5/5, especially when the novel stands on its own.
 The ending leaves room for possible sequels but doesn’t require them.
 If you’re hesitant about buying a copy for yourself you can listen to the book online.
 But I really recommend buying a copy if you can afford it to support a smaller press.